-Fair value

-Financial assets and liabilities include cash and cash equivalents, trade receivables, unbilled receivables, finance lease receivables, employee and other advances, eligible current and non-current assets, borrowings, trade payables, and eligible current liabilities and non-current liabilities.
+Fair value Financial assets and liabilities include cash and cash equivalents, trade receivables, unbilled receivables, finance lease receivables, employee and other advances, eligible current and non-current liabilities.

 The fair value of cash and cash equivalents, trade receivables, unbilled revenues, borrowings, trade payables, other current financial assets and liabilities approximate their carrying amount largely due to the short-term nature of these instruments.
 The Company's long-term debt has been contracted at market rates of interest.
 Accordingly, the carrying value of such long-term debt approximates fair value.
 Further, finance lease receivables that are overdue are periodically evaluated based on individual credit worthiness of customers.
 Based on this evaluation, the Company records allowance for estimated losses on these receivables.
-As of March 31, 2023 and March 31, 2022, the carrying value of such receivables, net of allowances approximates the fair value.
+As of March 31, 2024 and March 31, 2023, the carrying value of such receivables, net of allowances approximates the fair value.